 10. Outside living

+The last tip to prevent horse leg injuries is to make sure the horse lives outside as much as possible.
 A horse’s leg joints are far healthier if he spends most of his time outdoors in a field, able to mosey where he likes.
 If he stays in a stall all the time, he can get stiff.

 Young horses, especially, should spend loads of time outdoors.
 If they spend too much time stuck in a stall their bones won’t grow and develop normally and this can cause lameness or arthritis when they get older.

 Older, arthritic horses seem to be less ouchy and stiff if they spend lots of time outdoors as well.